 6. Use a Letter Writing Service

-The easiest way of getting hold of an authentic-looking letter from Santa Claus is to order one from a professional letter writing service.
+The easiest way of getting hold of an authentic-looking letter from Santa Claus is to order one from a professional letter writing service, such as essayhub reviews.
 This way, not only do you get a letter penned from the perspective of Santa, but you also get beautiful letter headed paper, embellished in various ways to show it’s the real deal.
 Print it yourself or arrange for it to be delivered by post, the choice is yours.

 7. Make it Look Authentic